 The elementary social studies curriculum addresses five key themes of social studies: Geography, history, government, economics, and culture.
 Certain themes are addressed in more detail at certain grade levels.
 Social Studies Alive by TCI serves as the core resource.
 In kindergarten, students explore the concepts of school, friendship, and working together.
 This foundational learning helps students understand how we learn from each other, solve problems, and function as a community.
+During the first half of the year, significant emphasis is placed on social-emotional learning to build a common language and understanding around how to function in a school/classroom, have empathy for others, manage emotions, and problem-solve.
 Throughout the year students study common holidays.
 The curriculum includes the following units:

 - Who am I?

 - How Can I Be a Good Helper at School?

 - Why Is It Important to Learn from Each Other?

 - Where am I in the World?